SysMIC: Interdisciplinary Skills for Biological Research

 Contact SysMIC Team via email for further information.

-To apply, we will ask you to download and fill in the EASTBIO SysMIC form and submit it to EASTBIO, together with your Training Plan, by the 22nd October 2018.
-The application form is filled by both the student and the supervisor(s).
+Download and fill in the EASTBIO SysMIC Application form and submit it to EASTBIO by the 30th of October 2020.
+The application form is filled and signed by both the student and their primary supervisor.

 In addition, in Spring 2021 the SysMIC team is launching a further data science module which will be made available to the students who sign up in November 2020 and have completed the initial training.
 The module topics, taught in Python using appropriate representative biological datasets, include: